intel/dffml/docs/about.rst

 Conceptually, DFFML is not just the Python implementation it is today.
 It’s a programming language agnostic architecture centered around the concept of DataFlows and the decoupling of definition from implementation.
-One goal of the project closely associated with this is to have an orchestrator capable of deploying and knitting together new or existing services without the need for those services to know anything about each other.
+One goal of the project closely associated with this is to have an orchestrator (`Alice <https://github.com/intel/dffml/tree/alice/entities/alice/>`_) capable of deploying and knitting together new or existing services without the need for those services to know anything about each other.
 This could be thought of as a level of abstraction beyond serverless architecture, which is where we're hoping